European-XFEL/Karabo/doc/howto/widget.rst

 -----------------------

 A widget is created by a factory class, which is not the widget itself but creates the necessary widgets.
-It inherits from :class:`~widget.DisplayWidget`, which does all the necessary registration so that the new widget will be shown in the context menus.
+It inherits from :class:`~karabo_gui.widget.DisplayWidget`, which does all the necessary registration so that the new widget will be shown in the context menus.